Limited Clients. Proven Results.

 Speeding Ticket Points in Valley View, Ohio

-Contact a Speeding Ticket Defense Attorney in Valley View today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Attorney in Valley View today to find out what we can do for you.

 Beware of Increased Speeding Ticket Penalties

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

 Fine up to $250 and a jail sentence up to 30 days.